Meet Our Student Voice of Mental Health Award Honorees!

 The Alive Campaign, Five students from Baylor University bicycle across the country for suicide prevention

-This award was initially established in 2008 by Carol Ullman in honor of her son, Jerry Greenspan.
+The Student Voice of Mental Health Award was established in 2008 by Carol Ullman in honor of her son, Jerry Greenspan.